Josh Collmenter: College career

+Professional career

-Minor leagues
+Draft and minor leagues

-In 2007, Collmenter was drafted in the 15th round of the amateur draft by the Arizona Diamondbacks.
+Collmenter was drafted in the 15th round (463rd overall) of the 2007 Major League Baseball draft by the Arizona Diamondbacks.
 He started his professional career that year, playing for the Yakima Bears in 2007, going 6–3 with a 2.71 ERA in 14 games (12 starts).
-In 2008, he pitched for the South Bend Silver Hawks, going 12–8 with a 3.41 ERA in 27 starts.
+In 2008, Collmenter pitched for the South Bend Silver Hawks, going 12–8 with a 3.41 ERA in 27 starts.
 He was a well-known figure that season for growing a mustache in the hope of turning the Silver Hawks fortunes around.

 The following season, Collmenter went 8–10 with a 4.15 ERA in 27 starts for the Visalia Rawhide.
 As well, he struck out 152 batters in 1451/3 innings that season.
 He split the 2010 season between the Rawhide, Mobile Bay Bears and Reno Aces, going a combined 14–8 with a 3.38 ERA in 25 starts.

-Major leagues

-Arizona Diamondbacks
+Arizona Diamondbacks (2011–2016)

 Collmenter made his major league debut on April 17, 2011, against the San Francisco Giants.
 Collmenter entered the game in the 11th inning of a 5–5 game.
 He pitched two perfect innings with two strikeouts.
 The Diamondbacks would go on to win the game in the bottom of the 12th when Stephen Drew drove in Justin Upton for the game's winning run, cementing Collmenter's first big league win.

 Collmenter has caught the eye of some observers due to his unusual over-the-top delivery.
 It is thought that the deceptiveness of the delivery has attributed to much of his success thus far.
 He is the first pitcher since earned runs were recorded in 1912 to have given up four or fewer total earned runs and 20 or fewer total hits in his first six starts.
 Although he does not possess superior velocity to his fastball (average 87 MPH), he relies on throwing a sizable amount of cutters and changeups to keep hitters off-balance.
 He also throws a curveball less frequently.

 In 2011, Collmenter got his first chance to pitch in the playoffs when he faced the Milwaukee Brewers in Game 3 of the Division Series.
 The D-Backs won the game 8–1 and Collmenter got the win.
 However, the Brewers would go on to win the best-of-five series, 3–2.
 Collmenter began the 2012 season in the rotation, but after going 0–2 with a 9.82 ERA in 4 starts and an average of less than 5 innings per start, Collmenter was demoted to the long relief role on April 30, and Patrick Corbin was called up to take his place in the rotation.
 On November 3, 2015, the Diamondbacks exercised Collmenter's 2016 option.